-OBJECTIVES STRATEGIES 4.1 Build strong leadership and foster a First Nations organizational culture.
-4.1.1 Build a common FNHA organizational culture founded upon the 7 Directives, the First Nations Perspective on Health and Wellness and Shared Values.
+OBJECTIVES STRATEGIES 4.1 Build strong leadership and foster a First Nations 4.1.1 Build a common FNHA organizational culture founded upon the 7 Directives, the First Nations Perspective on Health and Wellness and Shared Values. organizational culture.
 4.1.2 Be a worldwide leader in cultural safety and humility in the workplace.
 4.1.3 Develop leadership at all levels consistent with First Nations approaches and teachings.
 4.2 Foster a healthy and engaging environment that enables personal excellence.
 4.2.1 Support continous learning and development.
 4.2.2 Implement an innovative health and wellness-based workforce approach.
 4.2.3 Engage FNHA staff in the ongoing change and transformation process.
-4.3 Achieve excellence in operations.
-4.3.1 Strengthen operational policies and procedures reflective of First Nations ways of doing business while meeting our legal and operational requirements. · 4.3.2 Generate and leverage additional resources through innovation, fundraising, business opportunities, shared services and efficiencies 4.3.3 Provide integrated, effective and efficient corporate support services and systems.
+4.3 operations.
+Strengthen operational policies and procedures reflective of First Nations ways of doing business while meeting our legal and operational requirements.
+4.3.2 Generate and leverage additional resources through innovation, fundraising, business opportunities, shared services and efficiencies.
+133 Provide integrated, effective and efficient corporate support services and systems.